beryllium-org/OS/README.md

 3) *(Optional)* Copy over the packages you wish to install with jpkg, or install drivers with make.<br />
     More info regarding packages in [Packages](#packages)
 4) Eject & powercycle the board<br />
     When it's plugged back in, you can connect to it via serial.
-(You can use putty on windows, or gnu/screen on gnu/linux)<br />
+(You can use putty on Windows, or Tio on Linux or MacOS)<br />
-    An automated connection script exists in the form of <code>make connection</code><br />
 <b>IMPORTANT NOTE: To make the board appear as a usb device on the host, run the ljinux command </b><code>devmode</code><br />

 ## Packages